 - What PIP stands for?

 PIP stands for Personal Injury Prevention, a form of no-fault insurance policy that covers medical costs and loss of income in the event of a Florida accident.
 Understanding the Personal Injury Compensation policy and the PIP law in Florida is important since this is the primary form of insurance coverage for motor vehicle drivers.
-For more information contact Fort Myers personal injury attorney.
+For more information contact Fort Lauderdale Car Accident Lawyer.

 - What is the PIP law of Florida?